HCA-Healthcare/elixir-hl7/README.md

 # License

-Elixir-HL7 source code is released under Apache 2 License.
+Elixir HL7 source code is released under Apache 2 License.
 Check the LICENSE file for more information.